-234 ComRC, 'Concluding Observations: Thailand' (2012) UN Doc CRC/C/THA/CO/3-4.
-235 ComRC, 'Concluding observations: Iran' (2016) UN Doc CRC/C/IRN/CO/3-4.
+255 ComRC, 'Concluding Observations: Thailand' (2012) UN Doc CRC/C/THA/CO/3-4.
+256 ComRC, 'Concluding Observations: Iran' (2016) UN Doc CRC/C/IRN/CO/3-4.
+257 Draft Joint General Comment No 3 of the Committee on the Protection of the Rights of All Migrant Workers and Members of Their Families and No 21 of the Committee on the Rights of the Child on the Human Rights of Children in the Context of International Migration http://tbinternet.ohchr.org/Treaties/CMW/Shared%20Documents/1_Global/INT_CMW_INF_8219_E.pdf accessed 5 July 2017 (Joint GC).

-236 Draft Joint general comment No. 3 of the Committee on the Protection of the Rights of All Migrant Workers and Members of Their Families and No. 21 of the Committee on the Rights of the Child on the Human Rights of Children Migration in the Context of International its second draft stage, thus representing the latest approach by the Treaty Bodies on the rights of children in the context of international migration.
-The main aim of this joint general comment is to provide 'authoritative guidance on legislative, policy and other appropriate measures that must be taken to ensure full compliance with their obligations under the two Conventions to fully protect the rights of migrant children and other children affected by migration'.237 All the text of the draft General Comment is extremely important not only for the rights of stateless and other unprotected children born 'en route' or in the territory of Member-States, but also in what concerns the rights of children more generally.
-This is particularly significant at a time in which children's rights appear to be the least of states' concerns when it comes to migration policies.238
+children affected by migration'.238 All the text of this draft Joint General Comment is extremely important not only for the rights of stateless and other unprotected children born 'en route' or in the territory of MS, but also concerning the rights of children more generally.
+This is particularly significant at a time in which children's rights appear to be the least of states' concerns when it comes to migration policies.239

-The draft Joint General Comment confirms the centrality and applicability of the CRC to all categories of children, including the ones 'born to migrant parents in countries of transit and destination' and 'regardless of their parents' migration status'.239 It also recognises the obligation of states to 'ensure that children in the context of migration are treated first and foremost as children', and it determines that in 'international waters or other transit zones where States put in place migration control mechanisms' the obligations of the state parties under the CRC remain applicable.
-Most importantly, the draft comment highlight the importance of respecting the principle of best interests of the child, for its application 'is critical for the protection and fulfilment of the rights of children in the context of migration'.240
+The draft Joint General Comment confirms the centrality and applicability of the CRC to all categories of children, including the ones 'born to migrant parents in countries of transit and destination' and 'regardless of their parents' migration status'.240 It also recognises the obligation of states to 'ensure that children in the context of migration are treated first and foremost as children', and it determines that in 'international waters or other transit zones where States put in place migration control mechanisms' the obligations of the state parties under the CRC remain applicable.
+Most importantly, the draft Joint General Comment highlights the importance of respecting the principle of best interests of the child, for its application 'is critical for the protection and fulfilment of the rights of children in the context of migration'.241